 It doesn’t stop with just European history.
 A daytrip to Akaroa isn’t complete with a trip out into the harbour.

-I made the photos above on 16 July 2012.
-This post appears initially on Fotoeins Fotopress at fotoeins.com.
+I made all photos above on 16 July 2012.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-2fl.